LiamH97/RPG_game/README.md

 ### Polymorphism OOP Concept

 Explore the concept of Polymorphism by allowing players to drink a one-time potion.
 This potion grants the player abilities from another hero class for a single fight.
 For example, a Melee Spec class can temporarily act as a Holy Spec, adding an extra layer of strategy to your battles.
+### Inheritance OOP Concept
+Exploring the concept of inheritance from Object Oriented programming, the enemy and hero classes are parent classes and attributes are edited in the child class for each type.
 ## How to Play

 1. **Select a hero class:**